avattathil/quckstart_lab/README.md

 Connect via ssh to the instance as ec2-user.

-> Note: You will need to create a role
+> Note: You will need to create a role that can deploy cloudfromation stack and attach it to the instance

 # Check taskcat is installation (run taskcat)
 `taskcat`